-Figure 35.
-Removing the battery
+Figure 38.
+Removing the battery - 97 Wh

 - 1. Disconnect the battery cable from the battery cable connector (BATT1) on the system board (if not disconnected earlier). - 2.
-Loosen the five captive screws (M2x4) that secure the battery to the palm-rest assembly. - 3.
+Loosen the three captive screws (M2x3) for 64 Wh battery or four captive screws (M2x3) for 97 Wh battery, as applicable, that secure the battery to the palm-rest assembly. - 3.
 Lift the battery off the palm-rest assembly. - 4.
-Flip the battery and peel the tape that adheres the battery cable to the battery. - 5.
-Remove the battery cable from the routing guides on the battery. - 6.
-Disconnect the battery cable from the connector on the battery.

-7. Remove the battery cable away from the battery.
+Flip the battery and peel the tape that adheres the battery cable to the battery. - ${\bf 5.}\;$ Remove the battery cable from the routing guides on the battery. - 6.
+Disconnect the battery cable from the connector on the battery. - 7.
+Remove the battery cable away from the battery.